ekmartinez/Linux_Notes/README.md

 ### Wireless Connections

+**iwd**

 The iwctl tool allows operations on wireless devices.
-To use it you need to install the iwd package:
+Note that this is better to use when installing Arch Linux or are running your network configuration through systemd.
+If you use Network Manager, you should use the nmcli tool instead.

 ```bash
 sudo pacman -S iwd